 At the end it can be mentioned that the textiles do possess the problems that are hindering its progress towards the goal of sustainable manufacturing in form of safe and healthy working environment for the workers and the proper management of the waste being generated by the various processes.
 Thus proper attentions in the form of new and improved solutions are required to develop the powerloom sector and head it towards a sustainable future.
-In doing this nature inspired solutions.
+In doing this nature inspired solutions can play a vital role to develop more sustainable solutions.
 As the researchers have an optimistic approach towards using nature as an motivation to develop living, social and likewise organizational systems which can be explored along with product development.